Wix vs Shopify — Which is Better?

 And on top of the neat handling of VAT MOSS, Shopify is more generous when it comes to file size limits — your digital goods can be 5GB in size, to Wix’s 1GB.

-So all in all, if you’re setting up a store specifically to sell digital goods, Shopify is an excellent choice and a better option than Wix (or indeed competing platforms in general — of the platforms we’ve reviewed, we’ve yet to come across an online store builder that handles VAT MOSS rules better).
+So all in all, if you’re setting up a store specifically to sell digital goods, I’d argue that Shopify is an excellent choice and a better option than Wix (or indeed competing platforms in general — of all the ecommerce platforms I’ve reviewed, I’ve yet to come across an online store builder that handles VAT MOSS rules better).

 Point-of-sale functionality in Wix vs Shopify